BlackBat21/blacky/README.md

-# VLESS + REALITY Automated Installer
+# Xray VLESS + REALITY Installer

-> Automated provisioning of an **Xray-core** VLESS VPN server with REALITY transport – plus a helper script to add extra users.
+> **One-click automated installation of Xray-core VLESS proxy with REALITY protocol for secure, censorship-resistant connections.**

+A lightweight, production-ready solution that transforms any Linux VPS into a high-performance VLESS proxy server with REALITY transport - no Docker, no complex configs, just two simple Bash scripts.

+## 📦 What's Included

 This repository contains two self-contained Bash scripts: